arcus/education_modules/bash_103_combining_commands/bash_103_combining_commands.md

 **Pre-requisites**

-Learners should be familiar with using a bash shell and [navigating a file system from the command line](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/bash_command_line_101/bash_command_line_101.md).
+Learners should be familiar with using a bash shell and [navigating a file system from the command line and look at the contents of a file](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/bash_command_line_101/bash_command_line_101.md).

-Learners should also know how to view the contents of a file using `cat`.

-The only other commands that will be assumed are the navigation commands `cd`, `ls`, and `pwd`.
+The only commands that will be assumed are the navigation commands `cd`, `ls`, and `pwd` and `cat`, all of which are explained in the [Bash / Command Line 101](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/bash_command_line_101/bash_command_line_101.md) module.

 **Learning Objectives**